polygon-io/client-js/README.md

 This can be an invaluable tool for debugging issues or understanding how the client interacts with the API.

-## Launchpad Usage

-Users of the Launchpad product will need to pass in certain headers in order to make API requests.
-Example can be found [here](./examples/rest/launchpad/README.md).

 ## WebSocket Client

 Import the [Websocket](https://polygon.io/docs/stocks/ws_getting-started) client and models packages to get started.
 You can get preauthenticated [websocket clients](https://www.npmjs.com/package/websocket) for the 3 topics.